Semen quality: Heat

-Fever raises the body temperature, which can strike sperm quality.
+Fever raises the body temperature, which can affect sperm quality.

-In the same way, sperm quality can be lower in the summer.

 Contrary to widely held beliefs, no evidence supports that wearing tight underpants decreases fertility.
 Even with an elevation in temperature of 0.8–1° caused by wearing constrictive underwear, no changes in sperm parameters, no decrease in spermatogenesis, and no changes in sperm function are observed.

 Physical trauma

-A blow from outside does not affect the sperm quality of already produced sperm cells.
-Furthermore, the testes are well protected in the scrotum, for example by the tunica vaginalis, making the testes slide away from external pressure rather than being malformed from it; however, a hard enough hit can close or crush the capillaries that supply the sperm producing tissue, resulting in permanent or temporary and partial or total inability to produce sperm in the affected testicle.
+A blow from the outside does not affect the sperm quality of already produced sperm cells.
+Furthermore, the testes are well protected in the scrotum, for example by the tunica vaginalis, making the testes slide away from external pressure rather than being malformed from it; however, a hard enough hit can close or crush the capillaries that supply the sperm-producing tissue, resulting in permanent or temporary and partial or total inability to produce sperm in the affected testicle.

 Chemicals

 There is suspicion that many toxic substances, including several types of medication and hormones, and also constituents of the diet, influence sperm quality.
 While a few chemicals with known effects on fertility have been excluded from human consumption, we cannot know if others remain undiscovered.
 Many products that come into direct contact with spermatozoa lack adequate testing for any adverse effect on semen quality.